CristianaLazar/mlops-bird-classification-project/reports/README.md

 In our local environment, we start by coding in Python, taking advantage of the Pytorch Lightning framework for developing and scaling our machine learning models.
 Configuration management is streamlined with Hydra, version control is setup with Git and logging is managed with Weights and Biases.
 With each code commit and push to GitHub, workflows ensuring continuous integration through pytest and automatic cloud build are triggered.

-The triggered cloud builded docker images are stored in the Google Cloud Platform's artifact registry; models are trained through Vertex AI; and Cloud Run is used to deploy the best trained model as containerized application, providing an API service created with FastAPI to serve predictions to users.
+The triggered cloud builded docker images are stored in the Google Cloud Platform's artifact registry; models are trained through Vertex AI; and Cloud Run is used to deploy the best trained model as a containerized application, providing an API service created with FastAPI to serve predictions to users.

 Our data and models are version-controlled using DVC, with artifacts stored in a GCP Bucket.
 This allows us to handle large datasets and model files efficiently.
-Monitoring of our deployed models is critical; we employ GCP Logging to track operations and monitor compute resources.
+Monitoring of our deployed model is done through GCP Logging to track operations and monitor compute resources.

 Overall, our approach ensures a robust and automated process from local development to cloud deployment, emphasizing testing, reproducibility and monitoring throughout the machine learning lifecycle.